'When we play, everyone dances!' Benin girl group Star Feminine Band The Guardian

 American tradition The Guardian

 Photographer Luke Gilford could not believe his eyes when he first stumbled across a gay rodeo.
 He set about capturing the joyous, tender, authentic world he saw there.
-Read more here
+Read here

 Home Bass: How Music Helps Us Work & Create Through Lockdown The Quietus

 During the Covid pandemic many of us have had to start working from home.
 But how does the music we listen to affect our labours?
 And what impact can it have on creativity?
-Read more here
+Read here

 Jena Friedman: the outrageous talkshow host women have been waiting for The Guardian

 Provocative and very funny, the comedian’s satirical chatshow specialises in taking on white men who have never had their values questioned.
-Read more here
+Read here

 The Atlas des régions naturelles: France as you've never seen her before The Guardian